-Parliament has increasingly positioned itself as an important controller of the health enterprises.
-There has been an increasing amount of MP questioning.
-This has brought central elements of the enterprise model under pressure (Opedal and Rommetvedt 2005).
 The distribution of responsibilities between the different levels of the healthcare system has been affected by the new audit routines and the many agencies involved in audit practices.
 One reason for this is the increased need to revise and coordinate tasks and responsibilities for state institutions other than the department and the enterprises that three agencies, in particular are important: The Office of the Auditor General, The Norwegian Board of Health Supervision, and the Directorate of Health and Social Affairs.
-These agencies represent the formal organization of state control (Stigen 2010).
+These agencies represent the formal organization of state control.

 The Office of the Auditor General has increasingly been involved in audit of the hospital enterprises.
 Its activities include both economic and administrative audit, control of ministerial dispositions in relation to parliamentary policy, and general audit of policy implementation.
 For instance, control with health expenditure and efficiency has been a theme (Riksrevisjonen 2009), just as the implementation of the reform and coding practices in relation to activity-based funding.
 The Auditor General provides fuel for both political debate and action.
-The structural status of the Auditor General makes their findings directly relevant to parliament, ministry and ministers, creating more room for the involvement of national actors in quite detailed matters that the enterprises originally were responsible for.
+The structural status of the Auditor General makes their findings directly relevant to parliament, ministry and ministers, creating more room for the involvement of national actors in quite detailed matters that the enterprises originally were responsible for (Opedal and Rommetvedt 2005).
 The Directorate of Health and Social Affairs' role is central in ensuring the implementation of law and policy on healthcare issues.
 Like the health ministry they issue annual letters of commission to the health enterprises.

 The Norwegian Board of Health Supervision engage in direct monitoring, surveillance and audit of activity in healthcare, both in terms of general practice and single cases.
 Its activities are often directly related to law, for instance in order to secure patient rights or deal with malpractice.
 Their activity may result in direct sanctioning or prescriptions for change and implementation of measures.
 Langeland (2008) has observed that the hospital reform has created a more complex organization to supervise and she finds that the board now emerges as a more punishment-centered and authoritative body and that there is less emphasis on guidance and trust-related measures.
 Whereas there in the old system were at least some top level managers and chairmen of the boards that had been in position over a longer period, there are hardly any such managers in the new system.
 Among the 60 top managers that had been entering in the new posts in 2002 there were only 5 that were left in 2009 (Mordal 2009).

 Managers have been leaving their posts as a consequence of scandals or as response to intervention from politicians.
 An investigation found that more than half of the health enterprises had gotten a new economics director in 2007 or 2008, and that an almost similar number of enterprises had also changed their CEO (Riksrevisjonen 2009).

 The Norwegian Knowledge Centre for the Health Services, which was the result of a ministry-initiated merger of a set of semi-autonomous organizations in 2004, has as its mission to gather and disseminate evidence about the effect and quality of methods and interventions within all parts of the health services.
 The uptake of such evidence and the implementation of the best methods and technologies among healthcare institutions has become an increasingly important part of the health politics.
-The center is organised under the Norwegian Directorate of Health, but is scientifically and professionally independent (Byrkjeflot and Aakre 2007).
+The centre is organised under the Norwegian Directorate of Health, but is scientifically and professionally independent (Byrkjeflot and Aakre 2007).